johndbritton/teleport/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New issue for Feature Suggestion
+name: New issue for Feature Request
 about: Share your idea or suggestion for a new feature for Teleport.
 labels: "feature-request"
 ---

-# Feature suggestion
+# Feature request

 <!-- Please fill these sections with the relevant information: -->